 Why Winter Is the Best Time to Plan a Garden Redesign

-If you have plans for a new or refreshed garden in the coming year, winter is the ideal season to start the planning process.
+If you have plans for a new or refreshed garden in the coming year, winter is often the most practical time to start planning.
 The rush that hits every spring catches many homeowners off guard, with designers booked up, materials delayed, and costs often higher.
 Beginning now, while the garden is quiet and the diary is clearer, lets you approach the project calmly and thoughtfully, whether you intend to design it yourself or work with a professional.

-The bare winter landscape gives the most accurate picture of your space, and the colder months provide time to research, refine ideas, and organise everything ready for work to begin in early spring.
+The bare winter landscape gives a clearer picture of your space, and the colder months provide time to research, refine ideas, and organise everything ready for work to begin once conditions improve.
+It also gives you time to assess the site first, shape the design second, and book work once the plan is clear.

 Seeing Your Garden with Fresh Eyes